-Apocrine Metaplasia is a particular kind of cellular change associated with a variety of breast cystic disorders.
-It is a completely benign condition which in itself does not increase risk for subsequent breast cancer.
-Apocrine metaplasia is sometimes described as a ‘benign epithelial alteration’ of breast tissue, which means that epithelial cells are undergoing an unexpected change.
+Furthermore, this condition, in itself, does not increase the risk of breast cancer.
+Medics sometimes describe apocrine metaplasia as a ‘benign epithelial alteration’ of breast tissue.
+This means that the epithelial cells are undergoing an unexpected change.

 What exactly is breast apocrine metaplasia?

 Apocrine metaplasia is a ‘non-proliferative‘ breast lesion.
 Indeed, these changes are usually associated with breast fibrocystic change.

 So, to recap, the term “proliferative” means that the cells are growing and growing and in a somewhat unpredictable way.
 Medics usually associate proliferative cell growth with carcinoma.
 But apocrine metaplasia is ‘non-proliferative’.